robbiemcmichael/paxy/README.md

 #### Working with other PAC proxies

-As a special case, `paxy` will serve it's own PAC file when a HTTP GET request is made to the `/pac` URL.
+As a special case, `paxy` will serve its own PAC file when a HTTP GET request is made to the `/pac` URL.
 This is useful to use as a PAC file source for other PAC-using proxies on the same system, e.g. your system proxy settings.